 The owner of a stable rented a skittish horse to an inexperienced rider.
 The horse bucked and injured another horse.
 Who can be held responsible?

-First, the person who rented the horse: this person had custody over the animal at the time of the incident and was supposed to make sure that it did not cause damage.
+First, there is the person who rented the horse.
+This person had custody over the animal at the time of the incident and was supposed to make sure that it did not cause damage.

 While running away from a dog chasing me, I fell and injured myself.
 Is owner of the animal responsible?